neuroinformatics-unit/translocator-models/README.md

 - **Main Script Functions (`fit_the_model.py`):**
   - `fit_and_print_results`: Fits the model to data, prints results, and computes arithmetic sum predictions if applicable.

-### Features

-- **Data Loading**

-  Loads mean fold changes from experimental datasets:

-  - `visual_flow`
-  - `passive_same_luminance`
-  - `matched_dataset`

-- **Model Fitting**

-  Fits the rate-based model to each dataset using the `fit_and_print_results` function, which:

-  - Fits the model to the data.
-  - Extracts and prints optimized parameters.
-  - Computes and prints predicted fold changes.
-  - Optionally computes predictions using the arithmetic sum model.

-- **Visualization**

-  Creates bar plots comparing experimental data with model predictions using `seaborn` and `matplotlib`.